ONS-Innovation/github-copilot-usage-dashboard/README.md

 This page shows CoPilot Usage at a team level.

-The user will be promted to login to GitHub on the page.
+The user will be prompted to login to GitHub on the page.

 Logged in users will only be able to see teams that they are a member of.

 If the logged in user is apart of an admin team, they can search for and view any team's metrics.
 See [Updating Admin Teams](#updating-admin-teams) for more information.

 **Please Note:**

 - The team must have a **minimum of 5 users with active copilot licenses** to have any data.
 - The team must be in the organisation the tool is running in.

 ### Updating Admin Teams

 Currently, there are 2 admin teams `keh-dev` and `sdp-dev`.

 These teams are defined in `admin_teams.json` in the `copilot-usage-dashboard` bucket.

 To add another admin team, simply add the team name to `admin_teams.json`.

 `admin_teams.json` is in the following format and must be created manually on a fresh deployment:

 ```json
 ["team-A", "team-B"]
 ```

-## Github App

 ### Permissions